DDoS Attacks, Pantheon and You

 A 'DDoS attack is a Distributed Denial of Service, which is just a fancy way of saying that the attacker is using many different servers (or malware-infected computers) to generate the load.
 DDoS attacks are harder to orchestrate and also to mitigate.

 DDoS attacks are a low effort and accessible way for hackers to try to take down your site.
 While the concept of a DDoS attack is nothing new, how businesses fight them today is very different than it was several years ago.
-Fortunately, organizations are actually in a better position than ever to prevent these attacks with tools like Advanced Global CDN (AGCDN) and a web application firewall (WAF).
+Fortunately, organizations are actually in a better position than ever to prevent DDoS attacks with tools like Advanced Global CDN (AGCDN) and a web application firewall (WAF).

 Because DDoS attacks are just as prevalent today as they were decades ago, we have received many questions ranging from “How can Pantheon protect my site from an attack?” to “What happens if my sites get attacked?”